The best way to learn French starts right at home.

 If you’ve run out of space on your bookshelf, French e-books are inexpensive, if not free, like these.
 Stock up your e-reader so you can spend lazy mornings in bed with a good French book.

-Don’t just learn in your home—turn your home into a learning tool itself!
+Don’t just learn French at home—turn your home into a learning tool itself!

 The first step is to post French vocabulary around the house.
 This method is especially great for kinesthetic and visual learners, but really for anyone learning French at home.